stepanpelc/stepanpelc.github.io/content/me/cv.md

 - Led the technical DevOps team for testing environment support
 - Oversaw DevOps operations and provided technical development support

+#### Projects

+##### Equinox²

+- **Goal:** Provide a streamlined way to manage and track manual deployments and changes across multiple testing environments — a complete rewrite and optimization of the original tool.
+- **Implementation:** Built an internal web-based application to coordinate deployments and improve visibility into environment changes.
+- **Technologies:** Python (Flask), SQLite.
+- **Scope:** Full lifecycle ownership — from analysis and design to implementation.

 ---

 ### ITP Team Leader – IT Core Systems Manager